kcsadow/website/README.md

 ## About Me

 I am a current doctoral candidate at Cornell University's Brook School of Public Policy where I am concentrating in economics with a minor in data science.
 I am passionate about ensuring all children have access to high-quality education regardless of their socio-economic backgrounds.
 My work is focused broadly in the fields of policy analysis, economics of education, and labor economics.
-I am currently examining 1) the effects of minimum wage policies on childcare business dynamics and 2) how access to high school magnet and career/technical programs affects student short term and long term outcomes.
+I have two active projects examining 1) the effects of minimum wage policies on childcare business dynamics and 2) how access to high school magnet and career/technical programs affects student short term and long term outcomes.

 In order to answer these questions, I employ a variety of methodological tools from econometrics to natural language processing and machine learning.
 I love learning new programming languages and packages, not only because they are a fun challenge, but also because I believe they are an essential stepping stone to conducting rigorous research which is necessary to inform policy.